Regulatory actions for Jan. 16, 2026

 Jan.
 16, 2026

-Regulatory snapshots, including global submissions and approvals, clinical trial approvals and other regulatory decisions and designations: BD, Elekta, Proprio.
+Regulatory snapshots, including global drug submissions and approvals, and other regulatory decisions and designations: Adolore, Eli Lilly, Sanofi, Santhera.

 Briefs